Take these steps before you arrive…

 - Clothing (see What to Bring)

-- Items to Have in Your Carry On Baggage: (Having a carry-on bag is always a good idea, in case luggage is delayed or lost.)
+Having a carry-on bag is always a good idea, in case luggage is delayed or lost

 - Reading materials for flight